jendrikseipp/scorpion/README.md

 # Scorpion

-Scorpion is an optimal classical planner based on saturated cost partitioning.
-It is based on version 20.06 of the Fast Downward planning system (https://github.com/aibasel/downward), which is described below.
+Scorpion is an optimal classical planner that uses saturated cost partitioning.
+It is based on the Fast Downward planning system (https://github.com/aibasel/downward), which is described below.
+We regularly port the latest changes from Fast Downward to Scorpion.

 Please use the following reference when citing Scorpion: